-Flat plate exchanger systems used to pre-heat domestic water tanks are generally easier to install, more efficient and more reactive to hot water demands then tube and shell (sidearm) systems.
-They are mounted on the supply line and pre-heat the water going in to the hot water tank.
+Flat plate exchanger systems used to pre-heat domestic water tanks are generally easier to install, more efficient, and more reactive to hot water demands than tube and shell (sidearm) systems.
+They are mounted on the supply line and pre-heat the water going into the hot water tank.